 - Transient increase in pain at the injection site before the cortisone takes effect.
 Occasionally this may be severe, however usually lasts only 24–48 hours and is treated with a cold pack, paracetamol and anti-inflammatory medication.
-If this occurs and you are concerned, especially if the pain is not settling despite the above treatment, then please call Melbourne Radiology Clinic on (03) 9667 1667 to discuss your situation with our doctor.
+If this occurs and you are concerned, especially if the pain is not settling despite the above treatment, then please call contact your referring doctor so that they are able to examine, assess and manage you appropriately.

 - Cortisone injection administered directly into a tendon has been reported to weaken and damage the collagen fibers, thus carrying a risk of delayed rupture.
 For this reason, cortisone is only injected around the tissue surrounding a tendon and the tendon is rested for one week.

 - An extremely rare complication is avascular necrosis (bone death) which some doctors suspect may rarely occur when cortisone is injected into a joint, though this has not been proven.

 Remember that the side effects of cortisone that are commonly reported in the media, such as osteoporosis, weight gain, acne and diabetes only occur when taking cortisone tablets for at least several weeks.
 These side effects do not occur with the careful use of cortisone injections.

 Are there any alternatives to a cortisone injection?

 Of course there are.
 Since a cortisone injection is used for treating pain, it is an optional procedure.
 Other options should be discussed with you referring doctor and may include anti-inflammatory medications, exercise, physiotherapy and surgery to name a few.
 The role of our radiologist is to perform the procedure requested by your referring doctor and therefore ensure that the cortisone is injected safely and into the correct location.